-Sometimes, people interpret our inability to discuss the problem as blowing them off or that we're not going to do anything about it.
-This is not the case at all, it is merely an artifact of properly enforcing our Privacy Policy.
+Sometimes, people interpret our inability to discuss the problem as blowing them off or a sign that we're not going to do anything about it.
+This is not the case at all; it is merely an artifact of properly enforcing our Privacy Policy.

 What does discussing problems have to do with our Privacy Policy?
 Although the simple answer is that our members' services are nobody's business but theirs until they tell us otherwise, the practical reason for this is a little more complicated.

-Take a simple example: from time to time we get reports like, "I went to www.example.com and it was down!
+From time to time, we get reports like, "I went to www.example.com and it was down!
 Fix it!
 You people suck!
 Your servers suck!"
 While we can generally say "Yes, the site is down," we do not go into why or when it might be back in response to such a report, which sometimes means the person goes away believing that not only do we suck, but we suck on purpose!

-There are many reasons a web site might be offline.
+There are many reasons a website might be offline.
 Maybe the person couldn't pay.
-If it was your site, would you want us discussing your billing status with anybody who asks?
+Would you want us to discuss your billing status with anybody who asks if it was your site?
 Probably not.
-But if we respond back to all "site down" complaints but only stonewall the ones where billing is involved, stonewalling just becomes a substitute for saying that it's a billing problem.
+But if we respond to all "site down" complaints but only stonewall the ones where billing is involved, stonewalling becomes a substitute for saying that it's a billing problem.
 So, to protect our members' privacy, we must treat everything as a private matter even if it makes us look like we're unwilling or unable to fix a problem.

 So, if you are a member of the general public, please do not assume the worst of us because we won't discuss a problem you found.
 We ask that you remember that our Privacy Policy is a promise to protect our members all the time, not just when it's convenient for you or when it makes us look good.
 Your patience and understanding will be appreciated.

-Of course this does not apply to our members and their own services.
-If you're having a problem with your NearlyFreeSpeech.NET services, you can always expect full disclosure regarding any issues and our full support in helping to resolve the problem.
+Of course, if you're having a problem with your NearlyFreeSpeech.NET services, you can always expect full disclosure regarding any issues and our full support in helping to resolve the problem.